• Skip to primary navigation

 No. We do not assume liability for our customers.
 We are providing a tool for you whereby you can easily implement the GDPR.
 There is no guarantee that you won’t have to pay a fine with the use of easyGDPR or any other tool.
 Because nobody can guarantee you that.

-Our organisation has got fewer than 50 employees, do I still have to use easyGDPR?
+I have less than 50 employees, do I still have to use easyGDPR?

 Yes.
-If your organisation is affected by the GDPR or not, is not dependent on the size of your organisation.
-As soon as your organisation is processing personal data, you need easyGDPR.
-You can find more information at Am I affected by the GDPR?.
+Whether or not you are affected by the GDPR does not depend on the size of your company or the number of your employees.
+As soon as your company processes personal data, you need easyGDPR.
+You can find more information at“Am I affected by the GDPR?“.

-Up to May 25th, 2018 your organisation had to be GDPR compliant.
-However, your work is not done with just that, you can always get requests from data subjects who demand their right of access.
-You have to answer these requests correctly and also within one month.
-Especially these requests can take up a lot of time and occasion costs for large firms. easyGDPR is also able to support you with the automation of data subject requests with the Enterprise version.
-There can also be new data processers for whom you will have to create the appropriate contracts so that the processing is GDPR compliant.
-You can find more information about this topic at our [geot exclude_country=”GB, HK, TW, MO”]standard version[/geot][geot country=”GB, HK, TW, MO”]corporate version[/geot].
+By May 25, 2018, your company had to be GDPR compliant.
+However, this is not the end of the story, there may always be requests from customers asking for information about their data and you must always be able to respond to them and answer them correctly.
+These inquiries in particular can take up a lot of time and also costs for larger companies. easyGDPR can also support you in automating information and deletion requests with the easyGDPR Enterprise version.
+There may also always be new processors, for which you will then need to create the appropriate contracts so that the processing is GDPR compliant.
+You can find more information about it at our standard version.

-Do you also support large firms?
+Do you also support large companies?

 What if I need more than one user?